-The law provides specific provisions, to protect syndicates of co-owners against defective work (article 1081 of the Civil Code of Quebec).
-The legislator aims to alleviate apparent deficiencies at the end of a project.
-Regarding work in common portions, the syndicate has several legal warranties.
-Among these are the warranties for poor workmanship, for hidden defects and for the loss of the work.
-These rights are worth their weight in gold, since more often than not the cost of work in co-ownerships is very high.
+The law has provided legislative provisions for syndicates of co-owners to ensure they are protected in the event of poorly executed work (article 1081 of the Civil Code of Quebec).
+The legislator aims to address the issues that may arise following a construction project.
+When work is carried out in common areas, the syndicate benefits from several legal guarantees.
+These include guarantees for poor workmanship, hidden defects, and loss of the structure.
+All these rights are extremely valuable, considering that the cost of work in a co-ownership is often very high.

 One-year warranty against poor workmanship